mayurbhambhani/book-notes/Nudge.md

 - Phone displaying the cost of trunk calls as we are talking
 - Calorie burning display while running.
 - Apps that can predict and remind how your face will look like after 5 years of smoking.

+## Part 2: Money

+- Econs save better, spend and borrow thoughtfully, and invest better.
+- Humans are not Econs.
+- This part will tell use how private organizations and government can nudge people in the right ridrection

+### Chapter 6: Save More Tomorrow

+- The theory of saving for retirement is simple.
+Figure out when you are going to retrire, figure out your expenses after retirement and start saving accordingly without sacrificing too much while they are working.
+- Assuming that people can actually save for retirement assumes that
+  - People are able to solve the complex mathematical problem for calculating how much money that will actually need.
+  - They have enough willpower and discipline to execute the plan.
+- Ealry pention schems were defined-benefit plans.
+The pension you get was proportional to salary paid in your last working years.
+The proportion depending the number of years you worked there.
+- Social security checks in America depends the amount of tax you have paid in your working years.
+The payouts are adjusted for inflation
+- These well defined plans have one good virtue from the perspective of choice architecture.
+They are forgiving to even the most mindless of Humans.
+For social security checks, the only decision which needs to be made is when you are going to retire.
+The later you retire the bigger the checks.
+It might be a difficult decision but its just one decision
+- Same for private defined-benefit plans also have the same advantage, as long as the worker keeps working for the same employer and the employer stays in business.
+But this doesnt work for workers who keep changing jobs.
+Generally there is a minimum requirement of staying in the company for at least 5 years.
+- Enters defined-constribution plans, where employee and sometimes employer(they sometimes match the contributions upto some threshhold) put money regularly in a tax sheltered account.
+These contributions are tax deductible.The money in this account can be devided to savings and investements.
+The retirement savings then depend on how much was saved and investment returns.
+NPS, 401(k) etc.
+- These plans are portable and the worker switching jobs wont result in losing this account.
+- Although defined-contribution plans are flexible, they are not very forgiving from the choice architecture perspective.
+Employees have to:
+  - Enroll
+  - Decide how much to save and how much to invest
+  - Maintain the portfolio for several years
+  - Deciding what to do with the proceeds after retiring.
+- People find the whole process frightening and seem to be messing this up.
+Sometimes employer match the contributions and thus by not taking advantage of this people are just loosing free money.
+- And surverys show that people actually want to save more and save systematically.
+But the task is daunting.
+- Nudges can help in such situation.
+- Educating people on this topic is not proven to show significant improvements.
+- Savings should be automatic or the default choice.
+Or when joining an organization the employee must choose to save or not.
+- The saving rates should automatically increase as people get raises.
+This will solve for the frustration of the immediate reduction in the in-hand salary when you decide to save more.
+It will also make the increase in savings gradual.
+After the savings reach a certain threshhold percentage of salary(15% in USA) of the salary, then dont increase more.
+- The above-described plan is called **Save More Tomorrow**
+- This works because
+  - People want to save but dont follow through
+  - Self-control restrictions are eassier to adopt if they take place some time in the future
+  - Loss aversion.
+People hate to see their paychecks go down when they start saving.
+  - Money Illusion.
+People dont adjust for inflation when thinking about savings.
+  - Inertia plays a powerful role.
+- Government can offer incentives to employer to implement the Save More Tomorrow plan.
+- Has been successfully implemented in many placed in the US and have shown phenomenal results.
+- To decide how much you can save find a calculator which asks questions on your lifestyle, health, salary etc.